@place-ts/security

 // anywhere; auto-hash injection covers inline-style attrs (ADR 0014).

-import { CSP_DEFAULTS, cspHeader } from '@place/security'
+import { CSP_DEFAULTS, cspHeader } from '@place-ts/security'

 const header = cspHeader(CSP_DEFAULTS)